Impact2020 Briefing: November 5, 2019

 Your Impact2020 Cheat Sheet

 This newsletter is just one piece of a larger election year reporting project McClatchy is undertaking called Impact2020.
-Here’s a quick explainer to walk you through the focus for our team’s coverage in what is already shaping up to be a historic campaign.
+Here’s a quick explainer to walk you through the focus for our team’s coverage over the course of this historic campaign.

 Comments